Emblem21-OpenSource/flownote/README.md

 ### Application

 Applications contain Flows (which represent your business logic.) and an Event Queue (for Event progression).
-Applications have a `request(httpMethod, httpRoute, parameters)` method which will pass a request through the corresponding Flow.
-Applications also can take input and send output to pipes.

-By default, Applications receive input from  `stdin` and emit all Events progression to `stdout` and `stderr` accordingly.
-Input pipe chunks are processed by the callback passed into `setOnInput()`.
-If the input pipe closes, the callback passed into `setOnShutdown()` will fire.
-You have to manually activate `stdin` listening with a call to `listen()`.
-To stop `stdin` processing, use `unlisten()`

 ### Flows